TheRealSvc/treehouseJS_5_publicAPI/README.md

 Tested with Chrome Version 89.0.4389.90, Firefox Version 86.0.1 and Edge 89.0.774.57

 1) Chrome: works as expected
 2) Firefox: works nicely except refreshing the page.
 I could'nt find a fix for that.
-However a workaround is to press cmd+F5 to refresh.
+However it works when pressing F5.
 3) Edge: works as expected

 ## Style changes in css